CompuCell3D/PythonScriptingManual/docs/appendix_a.rst

 ``clone_parent_cluster_2_child_cluster`` - used in mitosis with compartmentalized cells.
-Copies all attributes from cell in a parent cluster to corresponging cell in the child cluster
+Copies all attributes from cell in a parent cluster to corresponding cell in the child cluster

 ``cluster_list`` - Python-iterable list of clusters.
 Obsolete